primefaces/primefaces/docs/11_0_0/components/carousel.md

 # Carousel

-Carousel is a multi purpose component to display a set of data or general content with slide effects.
+Carousel is a content slider featuring various customization options.

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/src_primefaces.primefaces.widget.carousel-1.html)